Myanmar military reverts to strategy of massacres, burnings

-BANGKOK (AP) — When the young farmhand returned to his village in Myanmar, he found the still smoldering corpses in a circle in a burned-out hut, some with their limbs tied.
+BANGKOK — When the young farmhand returned to his village in Myanmar, he found the still smoldering corpses in a circle in a burned-out hut, some with their limbs tied.

 The Myanmar military had stormed Done Taw at 11 a.m. on Dec.
 7, he told the AP, with about 50 soldiers hunting people on foot, killing 10 people including five teenagers.
 A photo taken by his friend shows the charred remains of a victim lying face down, holding his head up, suggesting he was burned alive.